 |

-The star above is a regular hexagon with six equilateral triangles on its
+The left star is a regular hexagon with six equilateral

 There are different ways of making a star.